aleffert/knobs/docs/SETUP.md

 ### Checking Out

-You can checkout knobs wherever you want, but normal practice would be as a submodule in your iOS app's repo.
+You can checkout knobs wherever you want, but normal practice would be as a submodule or subtree in your iOS app's repo.
 For the rest of this HOWTO we're going to assume it's at

     YOUR_PROJECT_DIR/Libraries/Knobs.

 So to check it out you'd do e.g.

     cd YOUR_PROJECT_DIRECTORY
     git submodule add KNOBS_GITHUB_URL Libraries/Knobs
-    git submodule update --init --recursive
+    git submodule update --init

 ### Adding As A Subproject
 Find Knobs/Knobs-iOS.xcodeproj and drag it into your XCode project as a subproject.
 It should look something like this: